About the Fellowship

 New York, NY

-Rabbi Bronwen Mullin serves as the rabbinic artist-in-residence at Town and Village Synagogue and at the Jewish Theological Seminary.
+Rabbi Bronwen Mullin is the rabbi of Congregation B’nai Jacob in Jersey City, NJ.
 She has developed numerous artist programs and residencies at both institutions with the support of a Myers Grant and a JTS Seeds of Innovation Grant.
 She is a musical theater composer whose newest project, Bat Yiftach: A Tragic Punk Opera, will premiere in October 2018.

 Chana Raskin’s song-filled Chasidic upbringing infuses her with tefila (prayer) and nigun (Jewish melody), and carries her in each moment of work and rest.
 Her appreciation for quiet spaces that invite deep listening, receiving, and connecting in with our simple selves, with Higher, and with our communities, has moved her to lead tefila spaces, as well as teach and perform nigunim in and around New York, Jerusalem, and Tel Aviv.
 Still on a journey of her own self-healing from injury and trauma, Chana strives to hold a space with others recovering from illness or traumatic injury, through the healing powers of quiet, laughter, humming, singing, and movement.
 Chana is currently a member of the kollel at the Pardes Institute of Jewish Studies in Jerusalem.